 The system is designed to offer the same level of product to any classic car owner who wishes to utilize their pride and joy in everyday life.
 Porsche has always strived to place the customer first and this is another example of them achieving this aim.
 The company takes a huge amount of pride in the accuracy of their system.
 It has been tested in a variety of locations throughout Europe to ensure it does exactly what is asked of it every time.

 Porsche is not alone in offering the latest navigation system to attract additional customers.
 Mercedes Benz has attracted a lot of attention by attempting to integrate a door to door Google system into their vehicles.
 Although this product is not yet fully functional the interest has shown the importance of GPS systems to owners.
+According to geography teacher Greg Roberts, “the most exciting part about modern GPS systems is that they can be integrated into the vehicle’s unit or can be portable; meaning you can use the same product on different cars.”
+There are GeoSettr reviewed GPS devices on GeoSettr if you are interested in getting one.
 GPS navigation is essential to the majority of car drivers and Porsche has recognized this need.
 They have introduced a micro site which allows users to share routes they have discovered so that others may appreciate them.
 The idea behind this is to encourage users to look at new routes and take journeys they may not have otherwise done.

 The site also provides Porsche with the opportunity to remind the consumer of the Porsche GTS.
 This car has been designed to cover vast distances at a consistent high speed and illustrates some of the most scenic routes in the world.
 It should broaden anyone’s horizons regardless of whether they are in a classic Porsche or in a modern day supercar.
 The Porsche body parts are truly revolutionary, and it’s safe to assume that when you’re behind the wheel of a Porsche, you feel absolutely incredible.